chriscn/LoginPage/README.md

 `logout.php` - logouts the user when redirected to this page
 `config.php` - contains config option mainly regarding the database
-`hash.php` - contains the hashing function (salt and pepper are stored here)
+`hash.php` - contains the hashing function (salt and pepper are stored here) `hashes.php` - generates and then echos a hash of a password specified
 ##TODO
- - `logout.php` does not exist and the function is available to all pages
+ - `logout.php` nolonger exist and the function is available to all pages